ARTICLE I. NAME AND PURPOSE

 b.
 Chair.
 The elected GWLA Chair serves as the Chair of the Board of Directors.

 c.
 Director-at-Large Members.
-Three rotating director-at-large members are elected by the GWLA membership.
+Four rotating director-at-large members are elected by the GWLA membership.
 The term of office is two (2) years and begins January 1 (the beginning of the fiscal year).
 Terms of office are staggered terms with the goal that all director positions are not open at the same time.
 If a director-at-large member is unable to complete his/her term, the Chair appoints a new director-at-large member (with board approval) to complete the term of office.

 d.
 Executive Director.
 Serves as the Secretary and works with the Chair and Vice Chair in scheduling and planning meetings of the Board of Directors and GWLA membership meetings.